sneal/scalingdemo/ReadMe.md

 # Getting Started

-This program has memory leaks (Bad Code) and is only used to demonstrate auto scaling in TPCF.
+This program is intended only to be used to demonstrate auto scaling in TPCF.
-Please do not use the code in production environment.

 # Scaling